Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Conclusions and Outlook

-In conclusion, we developed a method for sequential, correlated TEM and PL measurements of multi-layer hBN, and we used these complementary techniques, along with AFM and white light imaging, to study the interplay between surface chemistry, contamination, overall morphology, thickness, and optical properties of mechanically exfoliated hBN\,---\,all critical considerations in the use of hBN in scalable quantum information and photonics technologies.
+In this work, we demonstrated a method for sequential, correlated TEM and PL measurements of multi-layer hBN, and we used these complementary techniques, along with AFM and white light imaging, to study the interplay between surface contamination, overall morphology, flake thickness, and optical properties of mechanically exfoliated hBN\,---\,all critical considerations towards scalable quantum information and photonics technologies utilizing hBN.
 We show that viscoelastic stamping with PDMS results in considerable residue on the surface of hBN flakes through direct TEM imaging and elemental mapping.
-We observe that this residue undergoes non-monotonic changes in structure as a result of electron irradiation.
-We also observe that oxygen plasma treatment results in thinning of hBN and reduces surface residue, but that annealing does not have the same effect.
-Instead, annealing induces warping and cracking in hBN flakes and results in a re-distribution of surface residue.
-Furthermore, we show how the optical properties of hBN change as a result of TEM irradiation, oxygen plasma, annealing, and PL measurement itself.
-In this intermediate thickness regime, all optical emission is subject to photobleaching, and irradiation by TEM or oxygen plasma tends to brighten and diffuse PL emission.
-The annealing treatment consistently reduces optical activity.
-These qualitative observations are confirmed by the results of emitter family analysis.
+We observe that the residue exhibits non-monotonic changes in structure, and the optical emission exhibits non-monotonic changes in brightness as a result of electron irradiation.
+In these samples, all optical emission is unstable and subject to photobleaching, potentially due to the flake thickness.
+We find that oxygen plasma treatment results in thinning of hBN and reduces surface residue while brightening and diffusing PL emission.
+In contrast, annealing induces warping and cracking in hBN flakes and results in an increase or re-distribution of surface residue while reducing optical activity overall.
+These results contradict previous assumptions that such treatments clean the surface by removing residue without inflicting damage on the hBN, highlighting the need for further investigations of this subject.